 Wood is a biofuel and is considered renewable energy.
 Burning wood in a wood stove is considered climate neutral in the sense that forests are a renewable resource and that the CO2 released during wood burning is absorbed by the trees and forms part of nature's own cycle.
 When a tree rots naturally in the forest, it emits exactly the same amount of CO2 (the greenhouse gas carbon dioxide) as the same wood will emit when it is burned in a wood stove.

 Replacing 5,000 kWh of electrical power from a coal-fired power station with wood/biofuel could cut CO2 emissions by 5 tonnes.
 This is equivalent to the CO2 emissions from two years of car-driving

 Norsk Varme (industry association for environmentally friendly fireplaces)

-In other words, a clean burn stove from Scan and correct fire lighting and fire tending technique will not increase your carbon footprint!
+In other words, a clean burn stove from Scan and correct fire lighting and fire tending technique will not increase your environmental footprint!
 This makes it all the more enjoyable to curl up with a good read by your stove or fireplace and take some time out to the sound of the crackling fire.

 VIEW OUR CLEAN BURN WOOD STOVES AND FIREPLACES